-The reimbursement rate for a CAP/DA beneficiary assessed at the low,-moderate and high service intensity need is published on the Division of Health Benefit website as a daily rate.
+The reimbursement rate for a CAP/DA beneficiary assessed at the low, and moderate and high service intensity need is published on the Division of Health Benefit website as a daily rate \$34.95 per day.
+A CAP beneficiary assessed at the high service intensity reimbursement rate is \$57.66.
 Caregiver is paid a stipend for providing needed service interventions.
 The stipend to the caregiver must be at least 50% of the approved utilization amount.

-A CAP/DA beneficiary receiving coordinated caregiving services shall be restricted to specific HCBS services when indicated by the assessment and service plan.
+A CAP/DA beneficiary receiving coordinated caregiving services shall be restricted to specific HCBS services such as personal care services, Personal Emergency Response System, respite and home delivered meals when indicated by the assessment and service plan.
 Room and board payment is excluded.